cliffren/PENCIL/README.md

 Then install the PENCIL package py pip, and all requirements will be installed automatically.

     pip install -e .
-You can also check `requirements.txt` to install the dependency packages manually, especially for the **gpu** version of pytorch, which is automatically installed for the cpu version.
+You can also check `requirements.txt` to install the dependency packages manually, especially for the **GPU** version of pytorch, which is automatically installed for the CPU version.

 ## Quick start in python
 ```python